Museum of the Home Ticket Portal

 Sunday 7th September, 2-4pm

 Discover Indian Block Printing in this hands-on workshop inspired by the textiles an ayah (nanny) might have brought with her from India in 1878.
 Explore the rich history behind this centuries-old craft, learn traditional techniques, and create your own printed fabric to take home.
-Led by Isabela from Haveli Diaries, this session celebrates the beauty of handmade textiles and the cultural stories they carry across time and place.

-The session will begin with a brief introduction by Isabela from Haveli Diaries, exploring the history of block printing and its significance in Indian textile traditions.
-She will also provide insights into the 1878 room and its connection to stories of migration and craftsmanship.
+The session will begin with a brief introduction by Isabela, exploring the history of block printing and its significance in Indian textile traditions.
+She will also provide insights into A Townhouse in 1878 and its connection to stories of migration and craftsmanship.

 Participants will then have the opportunity to experience this centuries-old technique firsthand – choosing from hand-carved wooden blocks and printing their own unique patterns.
 By the end of the session, each participant will have their own hand-printed cushion cover to take home, carrying forward a tradition that has spanned generations.